-Table 10: Health & Safety Inspections for 2018/19
+Table 11: Health & Safety Inspections for 2019/20

 Since 2013, the service has refined the intervention strategy for businesses by further improving the targeting of relevant and effective interventions in line with LAC 67.
 The refinement preserves inspections for higher risk premises and has led to a reduced number of proactive Health & Safety inspections.
 This has subsequently allowed capacity for more effective outcome focussed interventions whilst protecting people in the workplace and wider society.
-There are two proactive inspection (Risk Category A premises) in the health & safety programme for 2017/18 and the themed inspections programmed are detailed in the table below:
+The proposed themed inspection programmed is detailed in the table below:

-Date Special Intervention August-December 2018 Carry out special interventions at animal visitor attractions in an effort to reduce the risk of contamination especially to children.
-August-December 2018 Carry out special interventions for safety in swimming pools and spas where Health & Safety is enforced by the Local Authority to reduce the risk to employees and the public from Health & Safety and Public Health incidents.
-August-December 2018 Carry out special interventions at commercial catering establishments to assess gas safety and where the risk of carbon monoxide may be present.
-August-December 2018 Carry out special interventions at premises, especially licensed premises that use stored gas to minimise the risk of explosion.
-August-December 2018 Planned special intervention for Lone working in premises such as: all night garages, grocers' shops and bookmakers in an effort to reduce violence/incidents involving lone workers.
-August-December 2018 Proactive inspection of industrial retail/wholesale premises to ensure adequate control of work at height, work place transport and loading and unloading of vehicles.
-August-December 2018 Carry out special interventions in relation to Crowd management at large scale events.
+Date Special Intervention August-December 2019 Carry out special interventions at animal visitor attractions in an effort to reduce the risk of contamination especially to children.
+January - March 2020 Carry out special interventions for safety in swimming pools and spas where Health & Safety is enforced by the Local Authority to reduce the risk to employees and the public from Health & Safety and Public Health incidents.
+January - March 2020 Carry out special interventions at children's indoor soft play animal visitor attractions in an effort to reduce the risk of accidents to children.
+August-December 2019 Carry out special interventions at commercial catering establishments to assess gas safety and where the risk of carbon monoxide may be present.
+August-December 2019 Carry out special interventions at premises, especially licensed premises that use stored gas to minimise the risk of explosion.
+January-March 2020 Planned special intervention for Lone working in premises such as: all night garages, grocers' shops and bookmakers in an effort to reduce violence/incidents involving lone workers.
+August-December 2019 Proactive inspection of industrial retail/wholesale premises to ensure adequate control of work at height, work place transport and loading and unloading of vehicles.
+August-December 2019 Carry out special interventions in relation to Crowd management at large scale events.

-The inspection programme for 2018/19 has been developed to comply fully with the Food Law Code of Practice (Scotland) and LAC Circular 67/2 (Rev 7) Health & Safety priority planning.
+The inspection programme for 2019/20 has been developed to comply fully with the Food Law Code of Practice (Scotland) and LAC Circular 67/2 (Rev 7) Health & Safety priority planning.